brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Barbarians

 - [Wolverine from MCU](https://www.youtube.com/watch?v=r3Slqc4wDYk) - Nobody can take more abuse and keep going than Wolverine.
+He's a fierce fighter, but his greatest strength is just ignoring damage that would incapacitate other combatants.
-- [Punisher](https://www.youtube.com/watch?v=d2M5ObsKw4Y) - Another notoriously tough Marvel character that puts up a solid fight with any amount of damage.
+- [Lagertha "The Shieldmaiden" from _Vikings_](https://www.youtube.com/watch?v=liF0AyTz6Os) - Far from being some random brute, Lagertha is a noble woman - both as a queen and someone with values and a strong purpose.
+Her defiant personality and commitment to something bigger than herself are a great inspiration for a Barbarian.

 ## <a name="Bard"></a>Bard